Sophia-Arrupe International Residence

 The maximum residence period is 1 year.
 Residence period may be extended if approved by the Director of Center for Student Affairs.

-Facilities and room layout
+Facilities and Room Layout

 Room: 180 rooms (approximately 9m²) *separate men’s areas and women’s areas